top of page

 Hi!
 I am Assistant Professor of Philosophy at Virginia Wesleyan University in Virginia Beach, VA.
 For the previous 4 years, I enjoyed living in Flint, MI as Assistant Professor at Kettering University.
 I work on foundational and applied questions in ethics, political philosophy, and environmental law.

-The applied dimension of my work is focused on public lands and is influenced by my experience growing up in Arizona in a family of outdoor recreationists and preservationists.
+The applied dimension of my work focuses on public lands and is influenced by my experience growing up in Arizona in a family of outdoor recreationists and preservationists.
 I recently provided philosophical and legal analyses of the Antiquities Act [1][2] (used to create national monuments) and The Wilderness Act.
-Elsewhere, I have explored competing claims of justice underlying urban planning decisions and the values mentioned in the Endangered Species Act.
-I am now starting a book that evaluates whether federal ownership of public lands is justified.
+I am now working on a book that explores who ought to manage public lands and how those lands ought to be managed.
 As part of this, I consider arguments for privatizing public lands, giving federal lands to U.S. states, and returning lands to Indigenous tribes.

-I also have work in foundational ethics.
-I use a fitting-attitude approach to analyze how values differ from one another and call for different policies.
-In Journal of Ethics, I used this approach to identify how intrinsic and instrumental values differ from one another.
+My work in foundational ethics analyzes how values differ from one another and call for different policies.
+In Journal of Ethics, I used a fitting-attitude approach to distinguish intrinsic from instrumental values.
 This provides a foundation for earlier publications in which I provide an account of how something can be valuable for its own sake without having an intrinsic property that makes it so [1] [2].